Plan & Prepare

 If you depend on electricity for a breathing machine or other life-sustaining technology, read this detailed checklist by June Isaacson Kailes for advice on preparing a backup plan for electrical power: Emergency Power Planning for People Who Use Electricity and Battery Dependent Assistive Technology and Medical Devices [pdf]

 Power Outages: The Facts

-with the improper use of generators and alternate heating
+- Carbon monoxide poisoning from unsafe use of generators and alternate heating sources.

 Conserve Power To Help Avoid Blackouts